tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/Activities/04-Stu_Predicting_Fraud/README.md

 ### Analysis Question

-10. Finally, analyze the model's evaluation results and answer the following question: Would you trust in this model to deploy a loan application approval solution in a bank?
+10. Finally, analyze the model's evaluation results and answer the following question: Would you trust this model to deploy a loan application approval solution in a bank?

 ----